General Liability Insurance

 - Restitution for any death that results from the injury.

-Regardless of how careful you are, you may find yourself in a situation where something your business does or doesn’t do damages someones property.
-Even if you don’t physically injure that property, you may do something that actually prevents its owner from continuing to use it.
-If so, you’ll rest easier knowing that General Liability coverage will compensate the property’s owner for either:
+Regardless of how careful you are, you may find yourself in a situation where something your business does or doesn't do damages someones property.
+Even if you don't physically injure that property, you may do something that actually prevents its owner from continuing to use it.
+If so, General Liability coverage can help compensate the property's owner for either:

 - The physical damage to the property

 - The loss of use of that property.

 General Liability typically includes liability protection for your company's completed products or services.
 This means that, if an injury ever resulted from something your company made or some service your company provided, your policy would pay for the resulting damages and any legal expenses (up to your policy's limit).
 And if you were sued because of these damages, your policy would cover related defense costs regardless of who was at fault -- in addition to your policy's limit.